Skip to content

 College/University Affiliations Expand answer

-The Medical Laboratory Science Program at Penn State Health is affiliated with Penn State, Lebanon Valley College, Moravian University, Shippensburg University, York College of Pennsylvania, Immaculata University and Saint Joseph’s University (formerly University of the Sciences).
+The Medical Laboratory Science Program at Penn State Health is affiliated with Penn State, Lebanon Valley College, Moravian University, Shippensburg University, York College of Pennsylvania, Immaculata University, Saint Joseph’s University (formerly University of the Sciences) and Slippery Rock University.

 Upon successful completion of the program, undergraduate students are granted a baccalaureate degree from their affiliated college or university and receive a certification of completion from Penn State Health.
 Postgraduate students will receive a certificate of completion from the hospital.